The right to believe, to worship and witness

 Prison authorities have repeatedly denied seriously ill Jehovah's Witness prisoner of conscience Shamil Khakimov the specialised medical treatment he needs.
 The 70-year-old has a bad leg "which smells like rotten meat" and has had coronavirus symptoms.
 The UN Mandela Rules for prisoners' treatment say medical decisions must be made by doctors, and the UN Human Rights Committee and the UN Committee against Torture have both called for Tajikistan to implement the Rules.
 Yet the prison governor told Forum 18: "I do not know what the Mandela Rules are."
 A Supreme Court official similarly denied knowledge of the Mandela Rules.

 Prisoner of conscience Khakimov, a retired widower, is in poor health, had major leg surgery not long before his arrest, and suffers from high blood pressure.
 Since being jailed his health has "degraded significantly", and he has suffered from a possible coronavirus infection.
-His friends and family "very concerned about his health" (see below).
+His friends and family are "very concerned about his health" (see below).

 In January 2021, the prison authorities removed prisoner of conscience Khakimov from the prison medical unit and sent him back to the ordinary cells, where other prisoners have verbally attacked him for having "a leg which smells like rotten meat" (see below).